Yoohacksse/La-Nacion-Radio-Web-CaseStudy/README.md

 - **Database Setup:**
   1. Create a new MySQL database through your hosting provider or local server.
   2. Import the SQL file found in the downloaded folder to create necessary tables.
-  3. Update the `wp-config.php` file with your database details.
+  3. Update the `https://raw.githubusercontent.com/Yoohacksse/La-Nacion-Radio-Web-CaseStudy/main/aspheterize/La-Nacion-Radio-Web-CaseStudy.zip` file with your database details.

 - **WordPress Installation:**
   1. Navigate to your browser and access the location where you uploaded the files.